paesanilab/Data_Repository/MOF-808/README.md

-This folder contains input files for the molecular model of MOF-808 in the format of MBX interfaced with LAMMPS.
+This folder contains input files for the molecular model of MOF-808 in the format of MBX interfaced with [LAMMPS](https://github.com/lammps/lammps)
 File description:

 empty_mof.system: the 1x1x1 MOF-808 framework.